lelutin/puppet-asterisk/README.md

         jitterbuffer => 'no',
         forcejitterbuffer => 'no',
     }
-    class { 'asterisk':
+    class { 'asterisk::iax':
         iax_options => $iax_options,
     }

-One thing to watch out for, is that when you are giving a hash to the `asterisk` class, all the default values are not present anymore!
+One thing to watch out for, is that when you are giving a hash to the `asterisk::iax` class, all the default values are not present anymore!
 So, you need to define values for all of those that you are not overriding.
-Here is the default hash with the default values:
+Here is the default hash with the default values, as defined in params.pp:

     $iax_options = {
       disallow => ['lpc10'],